Skip to Content

 The place where love stories are born or rekindled!

-As soon as we walked in the door at Leonardo Plaza we noticed there were a lot of couples, especially gay couples, newlyweds and even a few pairs in their golden years – it was like the Noah’s Ark of romance!
+As soon as we walked in the door at Leonardo Plaza we noticed there were a lot of couples, especially gay couples, newlyweds, and even a few pairs in their golden years – it was like being inside the Noah’s Ark of Romance!

 We rarely spend too much time in our hotel during our travels but this place had so much going on, we could barely pull ourselves away.
 From a clubhouse in the evening, which played a great mix of electropop and house music, to their incredible selection of restaurants that whipped up local or international dishes.